adamk72/consulting_website/src/pages/resume.md

 Sep 2022 - Apr 2023 @ _Austin, TX_

-- Established technical product management office and streamlined processes to improve interdepartmental collaboration and task execution.
+- This US-European company had been struggling with a “spreadsheets and emails” model of doing business; brought it up to become a more professionally run organization using Monday.com for business development and sales management and Jira for software development, streamlining processes to improve interdepartmental communication and task execution.
-- Developed a cross-functional work management system that facilitated effective communication and workflow across departments.
-- Streamlined processes and improved alignment of all departments, resulting in increased productivity and efficiency.
+- In doing so, provided the company with its first real look at a viable and collaborative forecast for the release of its main product.
-- Wrote the basis for the [Area-52.io](https://area-52.io/) Cosmwasm training website, including the first course.
+- Wrote the initial React code base for [Area-52.io](https://area-52.io/), a Rust training website, including its first course.

 ### AktaryTech ~ Director of Service Delivery